 The valley has two magnificent lakes.
 The Upper Lake, as the name implies, is situated at the northern end of the valley above the Waterfall.
 Whilst the Lower Lake can be found towards the middle of the Valley and a pleasant 20 minute stroll from the main car park.
 Both lakes are havens for wildlife including Kingfishers, Herons and waterfowl as well as visiting migrants such as Little Egret.
 Otters and Water Vole have also been recorded.

 (Autumn Upper Lake by Ian Michael)

 The rhododendron and azalea collection at Penllergare was once regarded as one of the foremost collections in the country and many of these can still be found around the Valley, more than 150 years after they were first introduced.

 Most recently, new plants have been added to the Woodland Garden area adjacent to the Coffee Shop.

 The rhododendrons can be seen at their best in late May and early June.

 Bluebells can be found throughout the woods in April, however, it’s at the aptly named Bluebell Wood on the east side of the Valley where they are at the most abundant.

 With over 250 acres of woods and parkland and more than 7 miles of pathways Penllergare provides visitors with the opportunity to enjoy a range of activities from a pleasant and peaceful stroll to an energetic hike.

-Later this year, work will start on an ambitious new Visitor Centre, new Woodlands (Education & Wellbeing) Centre and project to restore the Victorian Walled Garden and surrounding woodland garden.
+Work is underway on an ambitious new Visitor Centre, new Woodlands (Education & Wellbeing) Centre and project to restore the Victorian Walled Garden and surrounding Woodland Garden.
 Alongside the restored Walled Garden a new Heritage Orchard and Bee Experience is also being developed.

 To find out more about the exciting future plans that are Coming Soon.